 Even prior to the COVID-19 pandemic, funding has always been a major barrier to research.
 In 2015, the UNESCO Institute of Statistics stated that there are only 198 researchers per million inhabitants in the Philippines and only 0.2% of the country’s gross domestic expenditure is spent on research and development, with both values being significantly lower than the global average.

-It seems that to be a scientist in the Philippines, one must take a vow of poverty and enter a system rigged against you.
+It seems that to be a scientist in the Philippines, you must take a vow of poverty and enter a system rigged against you.

 Government agencies such as the Department of Science and Technology (DOST) often act as grant-giving bodies to scientists on the basis of both merit and its adherence to national research agendas.
 Despite the existence of a National Integrated Basic Research Agenda (NIBRA), there has been a preference for output-based research in the hopes of monetizing a patent, a drug, or a new technology.
 On the other hand there is still a long way to go when it comes to harmonizing scientific views behind different agencies’ projects or responses to public crises, a misalignment which often leads to an unrealistic understanding of the costs involved in research.